Jay-Huy/Jay-Huy/README.md

 ###

-<h1 align="center">Hi👋</h1>

-###

 <h3 align="left">👩‍💻  About Me</h3>

 ###

 <p align="left">I'm Huy Tu Le (Jay).
 I'm senior student majoring in Data Science at University of Information Technology, VNU-HCM.
 I'm currently looking for an opportunity to learn, work in professional environment.
-Furthermore, i am trying to become a part of AI labor market in future<br><br>For experience:<br>- 🔭 I’m working as AI Engineer Intern at [DopikAI](https://dopikai.com/).<br>- 📚 I have had opportunities to deal with many aspect in NLP and CV, such as LLMs and Multi-Object Tracking for instance.</p>
+Furthermore, i am trying to become a part of AI labor market in future<br><br>For experience:<br>- 🔭 I’m working as AI Engineer Intern at DopikAI.<br>- 📚 I have had opportunities to deal with many aspect in NLP and CV, such as LLMs and Multi-Object Tracking for instance.</p>

 ###